 Editor’s Note: This post is the first of two on the topic of competency-based medical education.
-Check back next week to read more on this topic.
+Read the second post here.

 By: Robert Englander, MD, MPH, Terri Cameron, MA, Amy Addams, Jan Bull, MP, and Joshua Jacobs, MD